- Step 1. Choosing the right type of impact wrench

 - Don’t use the impact wrench for tasks inappropriate for an impact wrench.

-- Don’t leave your impact wrench exposed to weather elements like water and sunlight as it could damage it.
+- Don’t leave your impact wrench exposed to weather elements like water and sunlight as extreme weather conditions can damage the internal components.

 Using an impact wrench safely